csdms/rpm_tools/README.md

 ## Building and installing the CSDMS tools

-The tools in this project form a cascading set of dependencies.
+The tools in this repository form a cascading set of dependencies.
 Build and install them in this order:

 1. `csdms-python`